 “Next day?” he scowls.
 “I could die by then.
 Same day delivery, two-hour wait?
 You’re making barf!
 Nobody will stand for that; we want everything now!
 Push the purchase button and the stuff you bought goes in your hand.
 NOW!

 “But I’m entitled to MORE!
 I demand even faster!
 Why should I have to think about what I want?
 They have artificial intelligence; so connect with my intelligence.
 Deliver to me BEFORE I think of it?
 I’m not their slave doing all the thinking/deciding work for them!”

 My wife and I laugh and agree that Ronny’s correct.
 We’re not Neanderthal farmers digging for roots in the ground.
-We first got animals and then tractors and then finally combine to relieve us of muscle-based farm labor.
+We first got animals and then tractors and then finally combines to relieve us of muscle-based farm labor.
 Nobody uses muscles to duplicate the work of a bulldozer.
 But thinking machines, making our decisions is different.
 My wife tells me, “I never want machines making decisions for me or telling me what to do.”